 We started at the Olympic Sculpture Park.
-It wasn’t quite what we had pictured in our minds, which more of a traditional park, only with city art installed in it.
-It had more concrete barriers and paths than we were expecting, and wasn’t that large.
+It wasn’t quite what we had pictured in our minds, which was that it would be a traditional park, only with city art installed in it.
+It had more concrete barriers and paths than we were expecting, and it wasn’t that large.

 But it did contain some rather interesting art:

 Our City Pass included a one-hour Seattle Harbor cruise, so we walked to the waterfront next to get tickets for that.
 We had lunch in the Pike Street market area, and on the way to the restaurant we happened by the famous bubblegum wall (where that walls are full of designs in gum).
 It’s both interesting and gross.

 The cruise was quite informative.
 We got a bit of a history of the pier and of some of the buildings viewed from shore, like the hotel where people could fish outside their window, and the office building that met the city height limits without losing any floors, by giving all tenants low ceilings.
 And we learned about some of the tourist sites, like Space Needle, built for a World’s Fair, and the Ferris wheel, a more recent addition.

 We got a closeup view of the boat loading operations, whose cranes look a bit mysterious from the shore: